ChrisKurz/Matter/doc/Create_an_OpenThread_Border_Router.md

         sudo docker exec -it otbr sh -c "sudo ot-ctl dataset active -x"

+2. start Matter Controller again by entering:

+        chip-device-ctrl

-2. Then set the previously obtained Active Operational Dataset as a hex-encoded value using the following command:
+3. When Matter Controller is running set the previously obtained Active Operational Dataset as a hex-encoded value using the following command:

-        chip-device-ctrl > set-pairing-thread-credential <ADD HEX VALUE WE GOT IN PREVIOUS STEP>
+        set-pairing-thread-credential <ADD HEX VALUE WE GOT IN PREVIOUS STEP>

 The OpenThread Border Router and Matter Controller is now functional.
 Next step is to add Matter Devices to the Network.
 Take a look on the previous page furth further info about this.